 So what has that got to do with photography?
 Quite a lot actually.
-Look at the photograph with the column this week.
-It had rained very heavily in Chiang Mai, and Doi Suthep was covered in mist as well as the rain.
-This photo opportunity was just wonderful and I had the waterproofed camera, spare memory chip, fully charged batteries, and I was ready to shoot.
+Look at the photographs with the column this week.
+We’re in the rainy season, and the drainage system in this village could not cope, and flooding was prevalent (as usual).
+I was driving along and two children appeared, playing in the waters with their scooters.
+The photo opportunity was just wonderful and I had the camera in the car.
+What is more, I had space on the memory chip, the batteries were fully charged, and I was ready to shoot.

-I took about a dozen shots, and here have published the one which I particularly like.
-It is a Cartier-Bresson style, the ‘decisive moment’, with the subject in the raincoat about to step down the stairway.
-But to get these shots it was necessary for me to “be prepared”.
+I took about a dozen shots, and here have published the two which I particularly like.
+They show two children, being children, and enjoying everything that being a child can bring to them.
+Something that we adults forget to do.
+But to get these shots it was necessary for me to “be prepared.”

-Your waterproof camera for less than one baht.
-Go out and get wet and shoot!
-But it is a simple case of being prepared and just jumping in to get the shots, don’t stage manage, and lots of luck!
-Look out for photo opportunities, even when it is raining.
+No, it is a simple case of being prepared and just jumping in to get the shots, don’t stage manage, and lots of luck!
+And look out for photo opportunities, even when it is raining.